ADHD Statistics in the US: How Common Is It?

 Attention deficit hyperactivity disorder (ADHD) is a medical level neurodevelopmental disorder.
 It involves problems with attention, concentration, and increased level of activity.
 This affects a child’s performance in school, social situations, and work.

-It is most common in children under twelve, but it can also occur in adults.
+It is most common in children under twelve, but it can also occur in adults, both men and women.
 Historically, it is believed to have first mentioned in 1902.

 Additionally, attention deficient disorder, known as ADD, has been recently reclassified as a type of ADHD.